 - gain familiarity and experience when working with optics, understand the functionality of the different components and investigate the limitations in the system

-- build and program simple electronic sensors for use in the field.
+- build and use simple electronic sensors in the field.

 Upon completing the course, the students will:

 - work effectively as part of a team to build and deploy instrumentation from drones and a balloon in the field

 - discuss and plan the various mission elements in terms of the science aims

 - collect and organize their data to present to their peers summarizing the mission aims, achievements and conclusions

 - gain an insight into the requirements of optical instrumentation.

 The course extends over a full semester.
 Initially, students attend two days of compulsory Arctic survival and safety training.